-Kansas City Power & Light has requested a system impact study to designate a New Network Resource in the KCPL Control Area for 900 MW.
+Kansas City Power & Light has requested a system impact study to designate a New Network Resource in the KCPL Control Area for 500 MW.
 The requested in-service date is 6/1/2009.

-The principal objective of this study is to identify system problems and potential system modifications necessary to facilitate the additional 900 MW request while maintaining system reliability.
+The principal objective of this study is to identify system problems and potential system modifications necessary to facilitate the additional 500 MW request while maintaining system reliability.

 The service was modeled from the source in KCPL to economically dispatched KCPL units.
-The study results of the 900 MW show that limiting constraints exist.
-Tables 1.1 and 1.2 list the SPP facility overloads caused or impacted by the transfers modeled using Scenario 1 and 2, respectively.
-Tables 2.1 and 2.2 list the Non-SPP facility overloads identified for Scenario 1 and 2, respectively.
-Selected solutions with engineering and construction costs are provided for the SPP Facility Overloads found in the tables.
-To relieve system constraints identified, the study includes the addition of a new 345 kV line from Iatan to Nashua with a tap into the Hawthorn - St. Joseph 345kV line.
+The study results of the 500 MW show that no limiting constraints exist.
+The model does however include the addition of a new 345 kV line from Iatan to Nashua with a tap into the Hawthorn - St. Joseph 345kV line.
 The cost for this upgrade is assigned to the Generation Interconnection request as a required network upgrade.
-The cost of these facilities is \$25,300,000.
+The cost of this facility is \$25,300,000.

-This request was studied previously with a proposed Nashua 345/161kV transformer located at the new tap on the Hawthorn - St. Joseph 345kV line.
-Further analysis has concluded that inclusion of the 345/161kV transformer is not necessary to mitigate facility overloads that are present without the Iatan - Nashua 345kV line.
+This request was studied previously with a proposed Nashua 345/161kV transformer located at the new tap on the Hawthorn - St. Joseph 345kV line and for a total request amount of 900MW.
+Further analysis, at the customer's request, has concluded that inclusion of the 345/161kV transformer is not necessary to mitigate facility overloads that are present without the Iatan - Nashua 345kV line for 900MW and that no facility overloads are present after addition of the new Iatan - Nashua 345kV line and reduction of the request amount to 500MW.